 We strongly advise wearing a waterproof coat!

-14 – Try the DiCamillo Bakery
+13 – Try the DiCamillo Bakery

 Situated on the American side of the Niagara River, the DiCamillo Bakery is renowned for its delicious handmade bread!

 If you’re feeling peckish, this is the best place to recharge the batteries before ticking off all the other activities that are waiting for you!

-15 – Experience the Whirlpool Aero Car
+16 – Experience the Whirlpool Aero Car

 We couldn’t write an article about the things to do at Niagara Falls without mentioning the Whirlpool Aero Car.
 This activity is part of the oldest ones in the area, while also being one of the most enjoyable.

+After your ride, stop by Whirlpool State Park for hiking and sightseeing.
 The video below gives you a pretty good idea of what is waiting for you!